chengafni/praat/Updates.md

 # Plugins for Praat: updates
 ## April 2025
-* Fixed bugs in Complete analysis
+* Fixed bugs in Complete analysis.

 ## January 2024
 * Updated setups of plugins for: Formant transitions, Spectral emphasis, and Complete analysis, due to changes of names of Praat's menus.